the Babylonian Zodiac

 Cancer’s Ancient Associations

-After close examination, we see that the ancient people of Mesopotamia and Egypt most likely saw the Zodiac Sign of Cancer as having the following associations: creation, cunning, death, deception, defense, determination, fearlessness, fertility, gnawing, healing, intelligence, intuition, justice, life, magic, order, penetration, pursuit, power, protection, psychic perception, regeneration, relentlessness, sacrifice, spiritual protection, stealth, strength, tenacity, the Underworld, water, and wisdom.
+Creation, cunning, death, deception, defense, determination, fearlessness, fertility, gnawing, healing, intelligence, intuition, justice, life, magic, order, penetration, pursuit, power, protection, psychic perception, regeneration, relentlessness, sacrifice, spiritual protection, stealth, strength, tenacity, the Underworld, water, and wisdom.

-Leo – The Great Carnivore
+The Exalted Carnivore

 Many people associate the zodiac sign of Leo with power, strength, and royalty.
 While the people of ancient Mesopotamia certainly attributed the lion with these, it also held much darker connotations.